How A Librarian From Wisconsin Became Charles Manson’s First Recruit

 Other accounts maintain that she and Atkins smothered Hinman with a pillow to finish him off after Beausoleil stabbed him.

-After the murder, she had a change of heart, starring as the key witness for the prosecution against Beausoleil.
+After the murder, Mary Brunner had a change of heart, starring as the key witness for the prosecution against Beausoleil.
 She detailed the aftermath of the murder and cleanup, noting “[Beausoleil] tried to erase that paw print on the wall” days after the murder, after maggots had begun eating away at Hinman’s corpse.

-The Hawthorne Shootout And Aftermath
+The Hawthorne Shootout And Its Aftermath

 Mary Brunner didn’t participate in the notorious Tate-LaBianca murders, and she was granted immunity from prosecution for testifying against Beausoleil in the Hinman murder case.
 But when the rest of her adoptive clan faced prison for the killings, Brunner did her part to fight back.